About Zimbabwe National Women's Cricket Team, Management, Coaching Staff, Players, Pakistan Tour - Pindula

 Pakistan Women's Tour to Zimbabwe

-The Zimbabwe national women's cricket team will be playing One-Day and T20 International series against Pakistan Women's cricket team at Harare Sports Club on 9, 12 and 14 February 2021 for ODIs and 17, 19 and 20 February 2021 for the T20I.
+The Zimbabwe national women's cricket team will be playing One-Day and T20 International series against Pakistan Women's Cricket Team Tour of Zimbabwe 2021 at Harare Sports Club on 9, 12 and 14 February 2021 for ODIs and 17, 19 and 20 February 2021 for the T20I.
 The Pakistan team arrived at the Robert Gabriel Mugabe International Airport on 4 February 2021.

 The series will mark the first time the Zimbabwe senior women’s team will be involved in international cricket since May 2019.
 Both Zimbabwe and Pakistan are set to use the tour as part of their preparations for the ICC Women’s World Cup Qualifier 2021, a 10-team tournament that will be held in June and July.